gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### changeDomainType
-Change domain type for the current sales channel
+Change the type of domain in the current sales channel